-Goals: Invest Water in Shade Build Knowledge of Tree Care
+Goals: Invest Water in Shade

-EARLY CHILDHOOD TREE EDUCATION
+EARLY CHILDHOOD TREE EDUCATION •

 Elementary and middle school education includes curriculum on local history and geography.
 The City and its partners can develop or adapt curriculum for teachers to promote interest and knowledge of trees at an early age.